Sarah-C/Arduino_Universal_Terminal/README.md

 # Arduino_Universal_Terminal [Work in progress!
 Don't use yet]
-This library provides a printing function similar to that of the terminal for any Arduino display.
+This library provides a printing function similar to that of the Linux terminal, Windows console, DOS mode, for any Arduino display.
 Based heavily on https://github.com/Seeed-Studio/Seeed_Arduino_Terminal

+If you just want to Print, Print, Print status updates to the display like a log on any display, THIS library is for you!

 Using a callback for the display of characters, any display can be used with this library, not just TFT_eSPI.

+The callback funtion you write is passed the (x, y, text) to be sent to the display, your own code calls your relevant display libraries own function.
+They all have an (x, y, character) library, so it should be easy.

+That's it!

 Work remaining:
 -Add the callback!